 While saving your seeds, you’ll have plenty of leftover.
 Toast them in the oven for a tasty snack using our favorite recipe.

 - When the pumpkin’s color is to your liking, harvest it.
 Once you have picked the pumpkin, the color will not change.
 For a vibrant orange hue, leave the pumpkin on the vine longer.

-- A pumpkin is ready to be picked when the stem develops a crack, and the skin feels hard, similar to a shell.
+- Pumpkins are ready to be picked when the stem develops a crack, and the skin feels hard, similar to a shell.
 Press a fingernail to the pumpkin’s skin.
 Your nail shouldn’t be able to penetrate the surface.

-- The pumpkin’s stem has tiny needles which can be sharp.
+- The pumpkin’s stem has tiny needles that can be sharp.
 When harvesting, wear garden gloves and use a sharp kitchen knife to cut the pumpkin from the vine, leaving a 4-inch stem.

 - Don’t tote your treasure by the stem as it may not be able to support the pumpkin’s weight.
 Instead, hold it at the bottom being careful to avoid bumps and bruises.